CornSnek/keystroke_player/README.md

 # keystroke_player
-Linux X11 Keyboard/Mouse Macro program with script support.
+Linux X11 Keyboard/Mouse Macro program script player.
 This is inspired by click4ever from https://github.com/daniel-araujo/click4ever.
 I just added keyboard support and scripting support for personal scripting uses.
+Note: Still developing things for this program.
+TODO: Adding variables to the script.
 # Usage
 Run the program.
 It is a command line program where you can edit configs, and compile/run scripts.
 Uses X11 Keygrabs as keybinds to go through menus.
 Press the escape key to toggle disabling keybind functionality.